-In addition to the State of New Jersey actions (as detailed below) and the State of Ohio action (as detailed above), the states of Vermont, New Hampshire, New York, Michigan, North Carolina, Mississippi, Alaska, Pennsylvania, Colorado and Florida have filed lawsuits against defendants, including EID and Chemours, relating to the alleged contamination of state natural resources with PFAS compounds either from AFFF and/or other sources.
-These lawsuits seek damages including costs to investigate, clean up, restore, treat, monitor, or otherwise respond to contamination of natural resources.
-The lawsuits include counts for fraudulent transfer.
+In addition to the State of New Jersey actions (as detailed below) and the State of Ohio action (as detailed above), the states of Vermont, Massachusetts, New Hampshire, New York, Michigan, North Carolina, Mississippi, Alaska, Pennsylvania, Colorado, Florida and Wisconsin have filed lawsuits against defendants, including EID and Chemours, relating to the alleged contamination of state natural resources with PFAS compounds either from AFFF and/or other sources.
+These lawsuits seek damages including costs to investigate, clean up, restore, treat, monitor, or otherwise respond to contamination of natural resources and some include counts for fraudulent transfer.

-Chemours has engaged with the State of Delaware regarding potential similar causes of action for PFAS and other contaminants.
 On July 13, 2021, Chemours, DuPont, Corteva, and EID entered into a settlement agreement with the State of Delaware to settle such potential claims, including for environmental releases or sales of products containing PFAS or other known contaminants.
 Under the agreement, in January 2022, the companies paid a total amount of \$50 to the State of Delaware, which shall be utilized to fund a Natural Resources and Sustainability Trust (the "Trust") to be used for environmental restoration and enhancement of resources, sampling and analysis, community environmental justice and equity grants, and other natural resource needs.
 Chemours contributed \$25 to the settlement and the remaining \$25 was divided between DuPont and Corteva which shall be treated as Qualified Spend under the MOU.
 If the companies enter into a proportionally similar agreement to settle or resolve claims of another state for PFAS-related natural resource damages, for an amount greater than \$50, the companies may be required to make one or more supplemental payment(s) directly to the Trust, with such payment(s) not to exceed \$25 in the aggregate.
 At this time, the Company has concluded the probability of loss as to any supplemental payment(s) under the settlement agreement to be remote.